realmjoin/realmjoin-docs/developer-reference/realmjoin-api/authentication.md

 Authorization: Basic dC0xMjM0MTIzNDpteVMzY3JldCE=
 ```

 RealmJoin will then allow you to interact with ressources in your envorinment.
 It will not allow yuo to interact with resources foreign to your tenant.
+Remember that RealmJoin Portal requires SSL/TLS transport layer encryption on every request - your credentials will not be exposed to the traversing networks.